 The one thing you should always do when delegating is to write out the tasks.

-One great example about the power of writing comes from an old hidden camera TV show.
+One great example of the power of writing comes from an old hidden camera TV show.
 The producers of the show placed a fake sign on the highway between Pennsylvania and Delaware that read “DELAWARE CLOSED”.

-Some of the drivers who were driving to Delaware ignored the sign, but a few others stopped, believed it and turned around.
+Some of the drivers who were driving to Delaware ignored the sign, but a few others stopped, believed it, and turned around.
 One concerned driver even asked, “When do you think it will reopen?
 I live there, and my family is in there!”